 Supply plenty of treats and don’t be tempted to do too much too quickly.
 Progress is in slow steps but setbacks can take you right back to the start.

-Which Local Dog Groomers Do We Recommend?
+Some Local Adelaide Dog Groomers

 Our experience tells us that these three local grooming salons provides a high quality service with few problems.
 Have a look at their Facebook pages for examples of what a real groom can look like.